Gå till innehåll

 Via Angelo Maspoli 18, Mendrisio, Switzerland

 Shopping in Milan is great, but when it comes to hottest deals — even locals head just across the border to Switzerland.
-Find the giant outlet mall with over 130 shops — FoxTown Factory Stores — only 50 km from Milan.
+Find the giant outlet mall with over 130 shops — FoxTown Factory Stores — only 50 kilometres from Milan.
 It's a real shopper's paradise with discounts of up to 70% for fast fashion brands and big names like Gucci, Prada, Versace, Dolce & Gabbana.
 You can travel here by car, train, bus, book a group transfer or buy a round trip journey on Viator.

 Milan Malpensa Airport (MXP)